dorjeduck/mostring/README.md

 We invite everyone interested to contribute different implementations of efficient string concatenation to this repository.
 Our aim is to build this repository into a valuable resource that could lead to a proposal for the Mojo standard library.
 Ideally, this repo will eventually render itself obsolete 🔥.

-## Demo
+## Memory Management

-This demo aims to highlight the memory management of `MoString`:
+This following demo aims to showcase the memory management of `MoString`:

 - The capacity (allocated memory) is increased only when necessary.
 - When additional memory is needed, the capacity is doubled.
 This allocation strategy is designed to minimize future memory allocations by providing extra memory space before it's actually required.